This post may contain affiliate links. Please read my affiliate policy for more information.

 He got brain cancer.
 Terminal cancer with zero chance of survival.

 And he’s not here.
 I am.
 His absence left a gaping hole so wide I sometimes don’t know how to navigate it.
-I’ve gerry-rigged imaginary bridges and hobbled together make-believe steps to try and close the gap.
+I’ve jerry-rigged imaginary bridges and hobbled together make-believe steps to try and close the gap.
 But more often than not, my poor craftsmanship gives way and sends me spiraling down the grief abyss.
 Falling and flailing until someone throws me a lifeline and I claw my way back to the top.

 I curse my dead husband and then I feel bad.
 I apologize to the air.
 And to the Universe.
 I say I’m sorry for being mad at someone for dying.

 Now I’m going to put a moratorium on apologies.

 Widows need to stop apologizing for being mad at their dead husbands.

 Unless it’s just me.